Asian shares step back from record as tech jitters return, bonds rally

 "It is clear that investors are viewing developments in AI and AGI through a new lens, attempting to price a future that feels more uncertain and structurally disruptive than before."

-On Friday, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6%, trimming this week's gain to 4.1%.
-Japan's Nikkei skidded 0.9%, but was still up 5.3% for the week.
+On Friday, MSCI's broadest index of Asia-Pacific shares outside Japan fell 1.1%, trimming this week's gain to 3.7%.
+Japan's Nikkei skidded 1.3%, but was still up almost 5% for the week.

 TRADERS AWAIT US INFLATION TEST